ArshRai17/cool-anemone/content/about.md

 *   wrote and designed a wide variety of GUI and CLI based technical content

-*   managed information architecture (IA) for several technical documentation
+*   managed information architecture (IA) for stechnical documentation

 *   kept the end-user at the centre for all content development process